erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 The values for U have not been observed so we cannot estimate the mean and variance of U. However, it is fine to assign U a standardised normal distribution.
-As U is an unobserved variable, it is a prior.
+U is an unobserved variable and therefore also a prior.

 We also need to specify probability distributions for the latent variables ***b***, ***m***, ***k*** and so on.
-These parameters are also unobserved variables and therefore also priors.
+These parameters are also unobserved variables and therefore priors.
 Assigning prior probability distributions to unobserved variables is an art that can be refined by simulating the observations implied by the prior probability assignments.
 For our scenario, we will use weakly regularising distributions that encode skepticism of large causal effects.